Two properties of optimisers for the reverse isoperimetric problem: Proof of the theorem

 \begin{prop} Let $M\sub\Si$ be a hypersurface of constant mean curvature, where in the hyperbolic space we assume that $M$ is not contained in a horosphere.
 Then there exists a point, such that a neighbourhood of $p$ in $M$ is strongly stable.
 In the Euclidean and spherical case any choice of $p$ works. \end{prop}

-\pf{ Let $\nu_{p}$ be the normal to $M$ at $p$.
+\pf{ Let $\nu$ be a unit normal filed of $M$ and let $p\in M$.
 In $\bbE^{n+1}$, the translation of $\bbE^{n+1}$ in direction $\nu_{p}$ gives rise to a Killing field $X$ with the property $X_{p} = \nu_{p}$.
 As $M$ is of class $C^{1}$, the property \eq{\ip{\nu}{X}>0} persists in a neighbourhood of $p$, which is then strongly stable by \autoref{ElbertNelli}.
 The argument in the sphere is similar, where we use a rotation in direction of the normal.
-In the hyperbolic space we use the upper half-space model and use the translation in the horizontal direction, which gives $\ip{\nu_{p}}{X}>0$, provided $\nu_{p}$ is not pointing in $e_{n+1}$-direction, which is precisely excluded to hold for all $p$ by demanding not to be tangent to a horosphere. }
+In the hyperbolic space we use the upper half-space model $\bbH^{n+1} = \bbR^{n}\x (0,\8)$ and use the translation in the horizontal direction, which gives $\ip{\nu_{p}}{X}>0$, provided $\nu_{p}$ is not normal to the horizontal planes, which is precisely excluded to hold for all $p$ by demanding not to be tangent to a horosphere. }

 We are now ready to prove \autoref{thm:main}.
 The argument is of a quite classical variational nature as for example in \cite{BarbosaCarmo:/1984}.
-We prove that in a strictly $\la$-convex region we can increase the area in a volume preserving fashion.
+We prove that in a strictly $\la$-convex region we can increase the perimeter in a volume preserving fashion.
 This then concludes both statements of the theorem, after employing our supplementary arguments from before.

 \begin{prop} Let $K\sub\Si$ be a $\la$-convex body with $\la\in I_{\Si}$, so that $\del K$ contains a strictly $\la$-convex $C^{2}$-hypersurface.
 Then there exists a $\la$-convex body $\hat K$ with the properties \eq{\vol(K) = \vol(\hat K)\q\mbox{and}\q \Ar(\del \hat K)>\Ar(\del K).} \end{prop}